 Take your friendship bracelet making skills to the next level with this free pattern that weaves in a string of jewels while you're making it.
 It creates a bracelet that looks grown-up and can even be worn to the office or a night out.

-This free friendship bracelet pattern uses old T-shirts as the floss for them.
+This free friendship bracelet pattern uses old T-shirts as the floss for them instead of the traditional embroidery floss.
 You'll first need to make T-shirt yarn, which is a quick and easy process.
 You then use the yarn to wrap and weave it around bangle bracelets.
-If you like this style, there's also a free pattern to make a headband in the same way.Continue to 9 of 17 below.
+If you like this style, there's also a free pattern to make a headband in the same way.Continue to 9 of 18 below.

 This friendship bracelet pattern uses three colors of embroidery floss to make a simple braid.
 Alphabet letters and beads are added in the middle of the bracelet to put a twist on the traditional.
 A button is added as a nice alternative to a simple knot closure.
 Since these bracelets are only braided, this is a great project for a younger crafter.